-6.3.7.4 Forward RM Cell Transmission Decisions The CN8236 also adjusts the transmission rates of an ABR in-rate cell stream before sending a Forward RM cell.
+6.3 ABR Flow Control Manager ATM ServiceSAR Plus with xBR Traffic Management 6.3.7.4 Forward RM Cell Transmission Decisions The RS8234 also adjusts the transmission rates of an ABR in-rate cell stream before sending a Forward RM cell.
 This adjustment utilizes a Rate Decision Vector selection process.
 As stated above, four of the eight ARDB vectors are used for CI/NI rate adjustment.
 The other four are used for Forward RM cell rate adjustments.
-Instead of the CI/NI bits, the Forward RM cell vector selection is based upon the ADTF timer and the CRM counter.
+Instead of the CI/NI bits, the Forward RM cell vector selection is based upon the ADTF timer and the Crm counter.
 These internal measures may force the connection to decrease its rate when sending an RM cell.
 The ER for Forward RM cells on any channel is set in word 18 of the VCC table entry (FWD_ER).
 The normal value for FWD_ER is PCR.
-When this field is initialized in the VCC table entry, it must be set to the rate specified by the exponent table entries so that the resulting selected rate is ≥ PCR.
-This is because when a Forward RM cell is eventually received as a Backward RM cell, the CN8236 maps the available cell rate (ACR) to a rate specified by the exponent table.
-If PCR falls between two exponent table rates and FWD_ER is set to PCR, the ACR of the connection is limited to the lower of the two exponent table rates, thereby lowering the rate below PCR.
-6.3.7.5 ACR Change Notification An ACR change notification mechanism per ATM Forum AF-SAA-0108 Appendix D is implemented for both source and destination.
-Five fields in the SEG VCC table entry (S_EN_NCR, S_NCR_LO, S_NCR_HI, S_NCR_TRIG, and S_NCR_DIR) are used for source ACR change notification.
-Six fields in the RSM VCC table entry (D_EN_NCR, D_NCR_LO, D_NCR_HI, ND_CR_TRIG, D_NCR_DIR, and ACR_NOT_ER) are used for destination ACR/ER change notification. x_EN_NCR enables the ACR change notification mechanism. x_NCR_LO is the low threshold value, and x_NCR_HI is the high threshold value. x_NCR_TRIG indicates that a notification has been triggered. x_NCR_DIR indicates which threshold was crossed last, logic high for HI, logic low for LO.
-Finally, ACR_NOT_ER allows the user to choose between destination ACR or ER change notification when - The new value of ACR(1) is less than or equal to NCR_LO, AND - Either this is the first notification OR the last notification was triggered from NCR_HI. x_NCR_HI triggers a notification when - The new value of ACR(1) is greater than or equal to NCR_HI, AND - Either this is the first notification or the last notification was triggered from NCR_HI. x_NCR_LO.
-The special segmentation status queue (see Section 4.3.6) containing the current ACR value and is indicated by the NCR bit set to a logic 1.
-The SRC_NOT_DEST bit indicates whether the notification is source- or destination-generated.
-In the case of a destination change notification the current ER value (TA_ER) is also provided.
+When this field is initialized in the VCC Table entry, it should be set to the rate specified by the exponent table entries so that the resulting selected rate is ≥ PCR.
+This is because when a Forward RM cell is eventually received as a Backward RM cell, the RS8234 will map the available cell rate (ACR) to a rate specified by the exponent table.
+If PCR falls between two exponent table rates and FWD_ER is set to PCR, the ACR of the connection will be limited to the lower of the two exponent table rates, thereby lowering the rate below PCR.
+6.3.7.5 Optional Rate Adjustment in Turnaround RM Cells Based on Congestion in the Switch The system designer has the option of dictating a lowered explicit rate in Turnaround RM cells, on any VCC which encounters congestion in the free buffer queue for that VCC.
+The Schedule Congestion register, SCH_CNG, includes a 32-bit field, FBQ_CNG[31:0]; one bit for each of the 32 free buffer queues.
+The Host sets the appropriate bit in this register field for any free buffer queue experiencing congestion (i.e., an Empty condition).
+The system designer can map each VCC to its free buffer queue ID by setting the CONG_ID field in the VCC's SCH_STATE to the value of that FBQ ID.
+NOTE: This is a suggested mapping only.
+The system designer may wish to employ some other mapping strategy than the above.